darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Double-click an item in the top panel to create a new shortcut for that item, and then enter your desired shortcut (right-click to cancel).
 Once you have done this, a new entry will appear in the bottom panel showing the shortcut you have created.
 You can then manually alter the _element_, _effect_, _speed_ or _instance_ of the assigned action against that shortcut in the bottom panel.
 To delete a user-defined shortcut, select it in the bottom panel and press the Delete key.

+Selecting an existing shortcut in the bottom panel will highlight (in bold) the matching action and its parents in the top panel.
+You can use this to navigate the top panel and find related actions.

 The following additional options are provided in the shortcut mapping screen:

 export...